 Package Examples

-Sky generally attracts a fair level of customer satisfaction and they’ve consistently received some of the fewest consumer complaints of all the major ISPs (here), which is partly down to having a reasonably good customer support team and network.
-The addition of new “ultrafast broadband” packages via Openreach’s FTTP network has been another plus point in 2020 (they also offer G.fast on the same tier).
+Sky generally attracts a fairly good level of customer satisfaction and they’ve consistently received some of the fewest consumer complaints of all the major ISPs (here).
+The addition of full fibre packages via Openreach’s FTTP network has been another plus point, although they still don’t sell via any other networks.

-On top of that Sky has one of the best Pay TV platforms in the UK and their unique twist on an O2 MVNO powered mobile service is interesting, albeit not as attractive as the options offered by some of their rivals (depends what you’re looking for).
-Customers also benefit from Sky’s competitively priced broadband services and extra features, such as parental controls (website filtering etc.) and nuisance call blocking.
+On top of that Sky has one of the best Pay TV platforms in the UK and their unique twist on an O2 MVNO powered mobile service has its attractions (useful features like data rollover etc.), albeit not as cheap as the options offered by some of their rivals.
+Customers also benefit from Sky’s modestly competitive broadband pricing and extra features, such as parental controls (website filtering etc.) and nuisance call blocking.

 Pros: